cepthomas/c_bag_of_tricks/README.md

 The original intent was to provide a way to unit test algorithmic parts of embedded code in an isolated environment.
 To that end, the system must be designed so as to abstract the hardware components.
 An example showing how to use this for embedded applications is [c-modular](https://github.com/cepthomas/c-modular).

+# Tools
+- Debugging memory management in composites like dict is difficult.
+Tools like heob and valgrind exist but I cobbled together something compatible with the CREATE/FREE macros.
+With this feature turned on (see run-probe.cmd), the app spews out all alloc() and free() calls, which is then fed through proc-mem.py to detect leaks and danglers.
+Crude but works ok.